 Looking for active physical activities energetic toddlers should do every day?
-There are 12 physical activities that I do with my active toddler every day.
+There are 12 gross motor activities that I do with my active toddler every day.
 I know, that if we skip them, he won’t sleep and I won’t sleep either.
 So, even if my energy level is down, there is no way for me not doing them, because I have at home a very active toddler.

 Besides, physical activity is crucial for the physical and brain development of toddlers.